 “I left for college in 2000, and at my freshman orientation I showed my roommate a card trick.
 He was so excited that he made me show everyone from table to table in the cafeteria.
 People started calling me ‘Magic Jon’ and you could usually spot me on campus riding my unicycle to class.”
 While in school, Jonathan’s act started to break away from the traditional magician’s tricks, and he began experimenting with other skills including juggling, stand-up comedy, contortion, and sideshow stunts.
 Eventually, these new talents made their way into his variety show.
 In 2004, Jonathan graduated from college with a degree in Art Education.
 “I’ve been lucky enough to perform full-time since then, and I never had to get a ‘real job’.”

-Over the past ten years his talents have taken him to over 300 college campuses across the United States and to special events in 9 countries around the globe.
-He has also performed stunts on The Jay Leno Show & the Late Show with David Letterman, & The Late Late Show with James Corden.
-When he’s not on stage he can usually be found in an airport terminal or spending time with his lovely wife and daughter.
+Over the past twelve years his talents have taken him to over 400 college campuses across the United States and to special events in 9 countries around the globe.
+He has also performed stunts on The Jay Leno Show, the Late Show with David Letterman, & The Late Late Show with James Corden.
+When he’s not on stage he can usually be found in an airport terminal or spending time with his lovely wife and two daughters.